chris-moreton/rival-chess-haskell/README.md

 I am a total noob with Haskell and am kinda making it up as I go along, so feel free to laugh at my code, or, even better, tell me what I'm doing wrong.

+This is a work in progress.
+Some working functions are shown below.

 ### Get moves for a position

     describe "moves" $ do